DomVans/pos/README.md

 9. Log in using the credential created in step 7

+10. If APP_KEY is missing use the command in the terminal "php artisan key:generate"

 How to use the System?

 Users - We can create other user admins and edit or delete them as needed.